Shalom!

 First, Jesus is now at the Father’s right hand.

 He is our Savior, and our mediator.
 John put it this way in his first letter: 1 John 1:4 “And these things we write to you that your joy may be full.”
 Then again in 1 John 2:1 we read, “My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
 2 And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.”
-He is there, on our behalf, at the Father’s right hand.

 He also promises here that He is returning.